 Christians in Urakami built the first church in 1879.

-And the greatest cathedral in the East was completed in 1914.
+After that, the construction of great cathedral was started in 1895, and it was completed in 1914.

-But on August 9th, 1945, this great cathedral was destroyed by A-bomb
+On August 9, 1945, this great cathedral was destroyed by A-bomb in a moment.

-At that time, many Christians were offering prayers for the coming day of Assumption of Mary.
+At that time, many Christians were offering prayers for the coming day of Assumption of Mary in the cathedral.